Construction Finance: untapped potential for receivables finance

 Article written by: Kevin Day & Iain Gomersall

-First appeared: TRF News
+First appeared: BCR News

 Image Cred: Isabella Mendes